Who We Are

 These are common endings for verbs.
 If you see these endings on a word, then the word is most likely a verb.

-This is the most common ending for an adverb.
-If you see this ending on a word, you can be fairly certain that it is an adverb.
-However, keep in mind that not all adverbs end this way.
+“-ly” is the most common ending for an adverb.
+If you see this ending in a word, you can be fairly certain that it is an adverb.
+However, keep in mind that occasionally it will make an adjective.